Skip to content

 Then, FCN and RF are tested to combine the best performing model with the model trained by OFS on image data only.
 When using temporal-spatial neighors and image data as inputs, the final integration module achieves 0.438 in custom metric, against 0.374 when only the the image data is used.

-It was conclude that temporal-spatial neighbors showed that they could light the process of tile interpretation.
+It was concluded that temporal-spatial neighbors showed that they could lighten the process of tile interpretation.

 1. Introduction